yoramzarai/ChromFetch/README.md

 - a provided chromosome Fasta file, or
 - remotely from Ensembl using the Ensembl REST API

-In case of a provided chromosome Fasta file, the code loads only the queried sequence and not the complete Fasta file.
+In case of a provided chromosome Fasta file, the file must contain equal number of bps per row (except possibly the last row).
+The code loads only the queried sequence and not the complete Fasta file content.
+The chromosome Fasta file can be either gzip compressed (with a `.gz` suffix) or uncompressed.

 # Usage
 ```python
 from pathlib import Path
 from utils import Cfetch